pekkaan/pythonOCR/README.md

 # PythonOCR

-PythonOCR library for finding and locating words on screen, in image files or PDF files.
+PythonOCR module for finding and locating words on screen, in image files or PDF files.

 ## Prerequisites